linz/cotar/README.md

 ![TarFileBackground](./static/TarFileBackground.png)

 ### Tar Index
-TAR Index (.tar.index) is a NDJSON document containing the file location and size inside of a tar file. with this index a tar file can be randomly read.
+TAR Index (.tar.index) is a NDJSON document or binary file containing the file location and size inside of a tar file. with this index a tar file can be randomly read.

 ![TarFileIndex](./static/TarFileIndex.png)